janmeshjs/DevOps-GuideMap/README.md

 ---

 Your contributions are valuable!
-If you have any ideas to improve this repository or want to report an issue, please [open an issue](link-to-issue-tracker).
+If you have any ideas to improve this repository or want to report an issue, please [open an issue]([link-to-issue-tracker](https://github.com/janmeshjs/DevOps-GuideMap/issues)https://github.com/janmeshjs/DevOps-GuideMap/issues).

 Happy learning and exploring the world of DevOps!